mig82/visualizer-and-git/README.md

 These files were updated by selecting a different environment/cloud in the `Project Settings>Mobile Fabric>MobileFabric Environment` menu option in Visualizer:

 * projectprop.xml
-* context.properties
-* defaults/defaults.properties
 * syncclientcode.zip

-These files were created by updating a Visualizer 8.1 project for the first time.
-* appSettings.xml: Apparently enables builds for the different platforms in the UI.
-Doesn't seem important.
-* projectsplash.xml: Defines the splash screen.
-Seems part of the project.
-* windowsViews.xml: Not a clue